andrewcurtin21/A.Curtin-CyberSecurity-Elk-Stack-Project/README.md

 !(Images/Unit_13_Project_Andrew_Curtin (3).jpg)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the hosts file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the Elk.Yml file may be used to install only certain pieces of it, such as Filebeat.

-!(Images/Elk_Yaml.txt)

 This document contains the following details:
 - Description of the Topology